ramsesm2071/sep10-freedom-project/blog/entry01.md

 ## Engineering Design Process

 I am in the second stage of the engineering design process, where I must research more about the problem.
 The problem that I defined in stage one was that online music allows for exposure to a global audience, but that poses challenges regarding fair compensation for the artist.
-While in step 2 of the EDP (Engineering Deign ProcessA) we must research more about the topic we are passionate about and how technology is used in that topic.
-For example technology allowed for the accessibilty of online music which caused a decline in traditional music stores.
+While in step 2 of the EDP (Engineering Deign Process) we must research more about the topic we are passionate about and how technology is used in that topic.
+For example technology created software instruments, electronic production techniques, and DAWs.
+(Digital Audio Workshops) These technological inventions allowed for artists access to powerful tools that help them by allowing them to experiment with sounds, collaborate remotely, and produce music independently.
 [Next](entry02.md)

 [Home](../README.md)